-Bryan "Baby" Williams, more widely known by the stage name Birdman, is a Grammy-nominated rapper and record-label executive from New Orleans.
-Co-founder of the famed New Orleans recording company Cash Money Records.
+Bryan "Baby" Williams, more widely known by the stage name Birdman, is a Grammy-nominated rapper, record-label executive and co-founder of the famed New Orleans recording company Cash Money Records.

 Bryan “Baby” Williams, more widely known by the stage name Birdman, is a Grammy-nominated rapper and record-label executive from New Orleans.
 Co-founder of the famed New Orleans recording company Cash Money Records, today Williams remains the label’s CEO and serves as a driving force behind its multimillion-dollar, chart-topping imprint, Young Money Entertainment.

 Williams was born on February 15, 1969, in New Orleans’s Third Ward.
 For nearly three decades his father owned and operated a bar called Gladys’s near the Magnolia Housing Project where the family lived.
 Williams gravitated toward music early on, though his aspirations as a businessman and entrepreneur would soon overshadow his musical output.
 Williams began his rap career under the name B-32 (Baby with the 32 Golds).
 In 1991 Williams cofounded Cash Money Records with his brother, Ronald “Suga Slim” Williams (born 1967).
 Williams released his only independent album, I Need a Bag of Dope, in 1993.